-167 countries plus the European Union have ratified UNCLOS.
+169 countries, plus the European Union, have ratified UNCLOS.
 This represents 7.5 billion people (93%) of the world's population.
-In the United States, there has been vigorous debate over the treaty's ratification, with criticism coming mainly from political conservatives that raised concerns on the Convention's impact on U.S. sovereignty.
-See more details in the 60 minutes TV program from March 2024.
+In the United States, there has been a vigorous debate over the treaty's ratification, with criticism primarily coming from political conservatives who raised concerns about the Convention's impact on U.S. sovereignty.See more details in the 60 minutes TV program from March 2024.